CooperPrice27/Coopers_Portfolio/README.md

 ![](/Images/CooperPriceWorkSample3.png)
 ![](/Images/CooperPriceWorkSample4.png)

-**Description:** These maps were created for a class using Census ACS data, and looking at precent change
+**Description:** These maps were created for a class using Census ACS data, and looking at percent change

 **Tools Used:** ArcGIS + Adobe Illustrator